7RU7H/CTFs/BeyondRoot-Todo.md

 OneSeclistDirectoryBustingWordlistToRuleTheCTFs

-- Go back to gobuster for inital directories
+- Go back to gobuster for initial directories
 - Stop, observe and note potential targets to start feroxbuster and ffuf from
 	- What is actually a good target for this and what are likely middle directories that are good to recurse -  Pushing beyond the
 		- Anything wherehttps://www.patreon.com/xct